JuliaLang/julia/doc/manual/types.rst

     julia> Point{Float64}(1.0,2.0,3.0)
     ERROR: no method Point{Float64}(Float64, Float64, Float64)

-The provided arguments need to match the field types exactly, in this case ``(Float64,Float64)``, as with all composite type default constructors.
+Only one default constructor is generated for parametric types, since overriding it is not possible.
+This constructor accepts any arguments and converts them to the field types.

 In many cases, it is redundant to provide the type of ``Point`` object one wants to construct, since the types of arguments to the constructor